gitee2github/docs/docs/en/docs/desktop/installing-UKUI.md

 You are advised to create an administrator user before installing UKUI.

-1. Download openEuler 20.03 LTS SP2 and update the software source.
+1. Download the openEuler image, install the OS, and update the software source.
 ```
 sudo dnf update
 ```